-Disclosure controls and procedures are designed to provide reasonable assurance that material information is gathered and reported to senior management, including the Chief Executive Officer and Chief Financial Officer, as appropriate to permit timely decisions regarding public disclosure.
+Disclosure controls and procedures are designed to provide reasonable assurance that material information is gathered and reported to senior management, including the Chief Executive Officer and CFO, as appropriate to permit timely decisions regarding public disclosure.

-The Company's management is responsible for establishing and maintaining adequate internal control over financial reporting.
-Any system of internal control over financial reporting, no matter how well designed, has inherent limitations.
+The Company's management is responsible for establishing and maintaining adequate internal controls over financial reporting.
+Any system of internal controls over financial reporting, no matter how well designed, has inherent limitations.
 Therefore, even those systems determined to be effective can provide only reasonable assurance with respect to financial statement preparation and presentation.